-- Application and Interview Instructions posted on CSDI Undergraduate Program's Website. - Interview will be scored in the following three areas: Professional Behavior (e.g., Poise/Appearance), Nonverbal Communication (e.g., Eye Contact and Posture), and Language Use/Structure (e.g., Vocabulary and Grammar). - The scoring criteria listed below is used to facilitate the SHS admissions process based on overall GPA, completion of course requirements, interview, and other related work and educational credits.
+• Application and Interview Instructions posted on CSDI Undergraduate Program's Website.

+- Interview will be scored in the following three areas: Professional Behavior (e.g., Poise/Appearance), Responds to questions completely, and Language Use/Structure (e.g., Vocabulary and Grammar). - The scoring criteria listed below is used to facilitate the SHS admissions process based on overall GPA, completion of course requirements, interview, and other related work and educational credits.